-Desktop, Start Menu & Taskbar are the crucial aspects of Windows 10 customization, especially when it comes to productivity.
-We have talked about how you can beautifully customize Windows 10 Desktop Background, Color, Loock screen, and Themes.
-In this post, we are looking at the rest of the two features, Start Menu and Taskbar.
+Desktop, Start Menu & Taskbar are the crucial aspects of Windows 10 customization, especially regarding productivity.
+We discussed how you can beautifully customize Windows 10 Desktop Background, Color, Lock screen, and Themes.
+In this post, we are looking at the Start Menu in Windows 10.

-The Start menu has evolved from being a list of programs to a full-blown overlay which not only lets you pin apps and folders to it, but with the help of live tiles, you get to know more information.
-When it comes to usage, everyone has their own way.
-Some like the Start Menu to fall back to how it was during Windows 7, while others like it the way it is on Windows 10.
-You should know its called as just “Start” in Windows 10.
+The Start menu has evolved from being a list of programs to a full-blown overlay that not only lets you pin apps and folders to it, but with the help of live tiles, you get to know more information.
+When it comes to usage, everyone has their way.
+Some like the Start Menu to fall back to how it was during Windows 7, while others like it how it is on Windows 10.
+You should know its called just “Start” in Windows 10.

 The image clearly shows all the parts.
-The majority of Start menu is taken up by Tiles.
-You also have Recently added programs, followed by Application list.
-On the leftmost section, you have access to Profile, Settings, and Power.
+The majority of the Start menu is taken up by Tiles.
+You also have Recently added programs, followed by the Application list.
+In the leftmost section, you can access Profile, Settings, and Power.
 The tiles can be grouped under different headings.

 Control what shows on the Start Menu